Have you ever baked a cake?

 What are social media marketing tools?

-Social media marketing is more than just creating and publishing content on social media platforms.
+You likely know by now that social media marketing is more than just creating and publishing content on social media platforms.
 It is a detailed strategy that lays out every single detail of making your social activities aligned with your business goals.
 Social media tools aim to make the process easier, faster, and more accurate.

 Let’s deep dive into understanding what social media tools are, what are the types of digital marketing tools you can use, and how each will boost your social media efforts.